 Your Flight Was Cancelled: Know Your Rights

-No one likes to hear that their flight has been cancelled, especially when they’re already packed, checked in, and ready to go.
-If your flight departs from the UK or EU and gets cancelled, knowing your flight cancellation rights can help reduce the stress of a frustrating situation.
+No one likes hearing that their flight has been cancelled, especially when they’re already packed, checked in, and ready to travel.
+If your flight departing from the UK or EU is cancelled, knowing your flight cancellation rights can help ease the stress of the situation.
+In this guide, we’ll cover everything you need to know, from when you qualify for compensation to the support you’re entitled to – explained clearly and simply.

 Here’s the simplest explanation of your flight cancellation rights and benefits: